 The Commission consists of seven Commissioners appointed by the Governor with the advice and consent of the Senate for terms of six years and until their successors are appointed and qualified.
-The Governor, with the advice and consent of the Senate, designates one commissioner as chairman for a term of two years, and the chairman may serve two terms in a six-year period, though not consecutively.
-The chairman is the chief executive officer of the

-Commission and responsible for implementing the policies established by the Commission in its capacity as the governing board.
+The Governor, with the advice and consent of the Senate, designates one commissioner as Chair for a term of two years, and the chairman may serve two terms in a six-year period, though not consecutively.
+The chairman is the chief executive officer of the Commission and responsible for implementing the policies established by the Commission in its capacity as the governing board.

-The Commissioners are responsible for hearing and determining all contested cases, conducting informal conferences, approving settlements, and hearing appeals.
-In our quasi-judicial role, commissioners must conduct the legal proceedings in the county in which the claimant was injured.
-For administrative purposes, the state is divided into seven districts.
-Commissioners are assigned to a district for a period of two months before being reassigned to another district.
-During the course of a fourteen-month period, the commissioners serve in each of the state's forty-six counties.
+Commissioners are responsible for hearing and determining all contested cases, conducting informal conferences, approving settlements, and hearing appeals.
+In our quasi-judicial role, Commissioners must conduct the legal proceedings in the county in which the claimant was injured.